Clifton Chenier tribute album featuring Rolling Stones supports UL Lafayette scholarship

 It means that the music will continue for generations, said Landry.
 There will be a new generation every year of some young kid who probably never thought of playing Zydeco or Cajun music, deciding on a career in music or recording or writing music.

 An interview with Dickie Landry about his friend Clifton Chenier will appear in the fall issue of La Louisiane magazine and podcast.
-Follow UL Lafayette and La Louisiane magazine in the coming months for more on Cheniers legacy and its impact
+Follow UL Lafayette and La Louisiane magazine in the coming months for more on Cheniers legacy and its impact.

 More: